CrispStrobe/lego-nxt-bt/README.md

 ### Original Firmware

-**ev3_lms_transpile.js** allows streaming mode (direct command execution) and transpiling to lsmasm, which can the be compiled to bytecode that should run on the EV3 Brick.
-Compilation needs internet connectivity as it uses a REST API which wraps NBC (https://bricxcc.sourceforge.net/nbc/) and lsmasm (https://github.com/ev3dev/lmsasm) at https://lego-compiler.vercel.app/ (source: https://github.com/CrispStrobe/legacy-lego-compiler).
+**ev3_lms_transpile.js** allows streaming mode (direct command execution) and transpiling to lmsasm, which can the be compiled to bytecode that should run on the EV3 Brick.
+Compilation needs internet connectivity as it uses a REST API which wraps NBC (https://bricxcc.sourceforge.net/nbc/) and lmsasm (https://github.com/ev3dev/lmsasm) at https://lego-compiler.vercel.app/ (source: https://github.com/CrispStrobe/legacy-lego-compiler).
 You might want to try this with caution!

 **ev3_btc.js** should connect to the original Firmware with only streaming mode